olehdevua/lazyiter/README.md

 // compute either with `collect` a.collect() // [ 'OLEG', 'JEKA', 'DIMON' ]

-// or by hand (note: iterator can be passed only once) a.next();  // { value: 'OLEG', done: false }
+// or by hand (note: iterator can be traversed only once) a.next();  // { value: 'OLEG', done: false }
 a.next();  // { value: 'JEKA', done: false }
 a.next();  // { value: 'DIMON', done: false }